JaapHinke/iottum/api/admin/user/nexudus.md

 Actions triggering a Nexudus `Cancel coworker contract` webhook event:
 * an existing user cancels a plan that allows iotspot access
 * an existing user changes to a plan that does not allow iotspot access

-* an existing user is deleted while having a plan that allows iotspot access
+**Important**: If an existing user is deleted while still having an active plan that allows iotspot access, then this will not **not** trigger a Nexudus `Cancel coworker contract` webhook event, and iotspot access will not be deactivated.
+The assumption is that active plans will be canceled prior to deleting the user.

-Note that deleting an entire location in Nexudus will not deactivate iotspot users.
+Also note that deleting an entire location in Nexudus will not deactivate iotspot users.
 If an entire location is deleted, the corresponding location(s) in iotspot should be removed as well by iotspot.

 #### Corresponding iotspot app behavior